YanivDan/YanivDan/README.md

 I'm a **Security Architect** and with great passion about embedded systems and cryptography.

-I love to code :computer:, surf :surfer: and learn new things :books:!
+code :computer: and learn new things :books:!

-## My stack is as follows ⚡
+## Stack: ⚡
 * **Low level**: Rust, C/C++, Python

 ## How to reach me 📫